 for inducing viral gene-mediated resistance to barley yellow dwarf

+virus in wheat.
 At the National Laboratory for Agrobio-technology, research was

 being done on tomato and chilli pepper.
 Prof. Jialin Yu said the